 Looking at a list of things that you should have on your hiking checklist can be daunting.
 There’s always more to it than most people think but once you have that bag packed you’re ready to go.
 Everything on your personal checklist serves a purpose: to aid you.

 The final call on what goes in your bag is up to you – remember to keep yourself protected from the elements, hydrated and energized.
 Now go and enjoy your hike, after you pack of course.
+For a complete list of hiking benefits for your mind and body, see our earlier article on this topic.

 So what’s on your day hiking checklist?
 Any other items or essentials that you think should be included in this list?
 Let us know in the comments!